Frequently Asked Questions

 - What happens when I find out my grant has been funded?

 - You celebrate!
 You contact us to let us know!
-Please give the Grants Office a copy of your e-mail or letter from the funder.
+Please give the Grants Office a copy of your email or letter from the funder.
 This is a district requirement.
-Give the original of the written notification to the district’s Grants Technician in Accounting, 742-4349.
+Give the original of the written notification or award to Peggy Fisher, Finance Department, 742-4349.
 This is required by our auditors.
 There’s more in Manage a Grant.

 - What happens if my grant has not been funded?